 🔥Chelsea XI vs Bayern Munich: Confirmed team news, predicted lineup and latest injuries🔥

-Chelsea boss Frank Lampard will be without N’Golo Kante for their Champions League last-16 first leg clash against Bayern Munich on Tuesday.
+Chelsea boss Frank Lampard will be without N’Golo Kante for their Champions League last-16 first leg clash against Bayern Munich this evening.

 The French midfielder suffered an adductor injury early in the 2-0 defeat against Manchester United and the 28-year-old has been ruled out of action for three weeks.